peterhurford/send.vim/README.markdown

 git push origin (the current git branch)
 ```

-You can also type just `:S` to commit without writing a commit message.
+You can also type just `:Send` to commit without writing a commit message.

 ## Installation